Faroese language: History

+Up until the 1980s, public radio broadcasts were primarily conducted in Norwegian and Danish.
+This helps to explain why older generations can speak Norwegian in addition to Danish and Faroese.
+Faroese broadcasts quickly replaced earlier programs and now all radio content is transmitted in the language, alongside all local newspapers.
+Today, Danish is considered a foreign language, although around 5% of residents on the Faroes learn it as a first language.
+Both Danish and English are obligatory at the primary and secondary school levels, with fluency in English becoming increasingly valued particularly among the younger generations.
+Films and television are frequently shown in English with Danish subtitles.

 In 2017, the tourist board Visit Faroe Islands launched a website entitled Faroe Islands Translate.
 Text can be entered in thirteen languages, including English, Chinese, Russian, Japanese, French, Spanish, and Portuguese.
 Instead of an instant machine translation being given, the text goes to a volunteer who will provide a live video translation, or else a recorded one later.
 The aim of this project was to get Faroese featured on Google Translate.